Sciatica in Midtown & Downtown Manhattan

 Dealing with a throbbing or achiness under your buttocks?
 Does this pain sometimes shoot down your leg?
 Do you only notice it on one side?
 If you said “yes” to these questions then you could be dealing with sciatica, a painful symptom that is typically a sign of underlying musculoskeletal issues.
-Our Midtown and downtown Manhattan, NY, chiropractors, acupuncturists and massage therapists Dr. Julie Cho, Dr. Alissa Agarwal and Dr. Guy Guerriero at Apex Acupuncture & Chiropractic can determine the cause of your sciatica and how to properly treat it.
+Our Midtown and downtown Manhattan, NY, chiropractors, acupuncturists and massage therapists Dr. Julie Cho, Dr. Alissa Agarwal and Dr. Nasim Aghayan at Apex Acupuncture & Chiropractic can determine the cause of your sciatica and how to properly treat it.

 What is sciatica?